KaiMagnusMueller/figmakit-plugin-ui/README.md

 ### IconButton

-Compact button component for icons only.
+Compact button component with icon only.
+Label for acessibility.

 ![Icon buttons](assets/icon-buttons.jpg)